Youngermaster/WASoMe/README.md

-# Geta Studios Minigames Engine WASM
+# WebAssembly-SDL-Engine

-The aim of this project is to be able to speed up the development process of the games that will be deployed in `WebAssembly`.
+The idea of this project is to make an Engine to render or make games with SDL 2 for `WebAssembly`.

 ## Project structure